zhuminjie/OpenSeesPyDoc/index.rst

 .. note::

-   Please send questions related to this document to `github issues <https://github.com/zhuminjie/OpenSeesPyDoc/issues>`_.
+   Please send only questions related to this document to `github issues <https://github.com/zhuminjie/OpenSeesPyDoc/issues>`_.

-   Any modeling issues and bugs in `OpenSees`_ should be reported on the `OpenSees`_.
+   Any other questions including modeling issues in `OpenSees`_, please post on `OpenSeesPy Forum <https://opensees.berkeley.edu/community/viewforum.php?f=12>`_.

    You are very welcome to contribute to OpenSeesPy with new command documents and examples